Limitations on Accurate, Trusted, Human-level Reasoning: Additional results

 \begin{definition}[Time-bounded halting for randomized programs] Given a program, input pair and a time limit $T$ on the number of execution steps, check whether on the given input the given (possibly randomized) program `always halts in given time limit', `halts in given time limit $T$ on some randomness but not all randomness' or `never halts in given time limit'. \end{definition}

-\begin{theorem} If an AI system $A$ is safe and always halts in some time $T$, then for a fixed constant $c$ and the time limit $T+c$, there is a program, input pair for which there is a short, constant-sized proof that the instance always halts in at most $T+c$ steps, but for a safe AI system $A$ which always halts in time $T$ the probability of $A$ giving the answer `always halts in given time limit' is 0. \end{theorem}
+\begin{theorem} If an AI system $A$ is accurate and always halts in some time $T$, then for a fixed constant $c$ and the time limit $T+c$, there is a program, input pair for which there is a short, constant-sized proof that the instance always halts in at most $T+c$ steps, but for an accurate AI system $A$ which always halts in time $T$ the probability of $A$ giving the answer `always halts in given time limit' is 0. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{thm:halt_time_bound2}]

 Consider Algorithm \ref{alg:turing_program_v2}, where $T$ is the upper bound on the running time of the AI system $A$, and $c$ is some fixed constant which is the running time of executing step 2 after $A$ terminates and the $\textbf{if}$ condition in step 2 is not satisfied, and then executing steps 5 and 6.
 Therefore, $T+c$ is an upper bound of the running time of the program when it enters the \textbf{else} condition in line 5.